JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ```julia
 using Pkg; Pkg.add("DynamicalSystems")
 ```

+This "Getting started" section is also available as an introductory [video tutorial](https://www.youtube.com/watch?v=TJqOGsKQti8) for those that prefer videos over text!

 The individual packages that compose `DynamicalSystems` interact flawlessly with each other because of the following two structures: